TiagoJanela/ML-for-compound-potency-prediction/README.txt

 	- regression_results: stores regression models predictions

-(10) analysis_env.yml provides the python enviroment used for this analysis.
+(10) analysis_env.yml provides the python environment used for this analysis.